Skip to main content

 The Initial Adaptation Window

 The first tangible results of a structured nightly protocol typically appear within the first week.
 The initial change is often a subjective feeling of increased morning alertness and a reduction in the desire for caffeine.
 You may notice an improved ability to fall asleep, with less time spent in a state of mental churn before unconsciousness.
-This initial phase is about establishing consistency and allowing your to synchronize with the new inputs.
+This initial phase is about establishing consistency and allowing your circadian rhythm to synchronize with the new inputs.

 Sleep is a non-negotiable biological necessity that regulates physiological repair at the cellular and tissue levels, with human growth hormone being intimately regulated by the deeper stages of non-REM sleep.